vasilakisfil/active_model_serializers/docs/howto/add_relationship_links.md

 # How to add relationship links

 ActiveModelSerializers offers you many ways to add links in your JSON, depending on your needs.
-Usually the most common use case for links is supporting nested resources.
+The most common use case for links is supporting nested resources.

-The following examples assume that you don't want to load any data for relationships (`include` param is empty), specifically the following Rails controller was used for those examples:
+The following examples are without included relationship data (`include` param is empty), specifically the following Rails controller was used for these examples:

 ```ruby
 class Api::V1::UsersController < ApplicationController